 customer_id, product_category; -- Optional sorting

-SQL now forms groups based on unique pairs of (customer_id, product_category)
+SQL now forms groups based on unique pairs of (customer_id, product_category):

 The result would be:

-customer_id | product_category | category_total_spent |
+| customer_id | product_category | category_total_spent |

-1 | Books | 95.75 |
+| 1 | Books | 95.75 |

-1 | Groceries | 75.25 |
+| 1 | Groceries | 75.25 |

-2 | Electronics | 120.50 |
+| 2 | Electronics | 120.50 |

-2 | Groceries | 80.00 |
+| 2 | Groceries | 80.00 |

-3 | Books | 30.00 |
+| 3 | Books | 30.00 |

 The diagram illustrates how

-partitions the original rows based on unique combinations of customer and category, allowingSUM(order_total)
+GROUP BY customer_id, product_categorypartitions the original rows based on unique combinations of customer and category, allowingSUM(order_total)to be calculated for each distinct pair.

-operation takes place.
-If you want to calculate aggregates only for a subset of your original data, use WHERE
+WHERERemember that the WHERE clause filters individual rows before the GROUP BY operation takes place.
+If you want to calculate aggregates only for a subset of your original data, use WHERE.
+For example, to find the total spent per customer, but only considering orders placed after '2023-10-04':

 SELECT